 Ait Ben Haddou Morocco Travel Guide

-Ait Ben Haddou's desert and mountain setting has opportunities for outdoor activities, mainly walking and excursions from nearby hubs.
+Morocco's Famous Ksar's desert and mountain setting has opportunities for outdoor activities, mainly walking and day trips from nearby hubs.

-Ksar Exploration: An easy to moderate walk (1-2 hours) to explore thoroughly, including the climb to the top.
+Ksar Exploration: A simple to moderate walk (1-2 hours) to explore thoroughly, including the climb to the top.
 Palm Groves Walk: An easy, flat walk through the date palm groves along the Oued Mellah (riverbed).
 Hike to the Top of the Ksar: Moderate climb rewarded with panoramic views.

-Opportunities for more extensive hiking and trekking are found in the surrounding High Atlas and Anti-Atlas Mountains.
-These require tours with a guide and range from moderate half-day hikes to multi-day treks through remote Berber villages.
+Opportunities for more extensive hiking and trekking can be found in the surrounding High Atlas and Anti-Atlas Mountains.
+These require tours with a guide and range from moderate half-day hikes to multi-day hikes through remote Berber villages.
 Tour operators in Ouarzazate or Marrakech can organize these.

 None in Ait Ben Haddou.
 The Oued Mellah (river) is seasonal and typically dry or too shallow for any water sports.